flindersuni/DeepThoughtHPC-docs/docs/source/Storage/storageusage.rst

 On DeepThought, are two main storage tiers.
 Firstly our bulk storage is the 'Scratch' area - and is slower, spinning Hard-Disk Drives (HDD's).
 The hyper-fast NVMe Solid-State Drives (SSD's) are located at /local and are much smaller.
 For the exact specifications and capacities, see the `System Specifications`_.

 There is a critical difference between these two locations.
 The /scratch area is a common storage area.
 You can access it from all of the login, management and compute nodes on the HPC.
 This is not the same as /local, which is only available on each compute node.
-That is - if you job is running on Node001, the /local only exists on that particular node - you cannot access it anywhere else on the HPC.
+That is - if your job is running on Node001, the /local only exists on that particular node - you cannot access it anywhere else on the HPC.

-.. attention:: The HPC Job & Data Workflow, along with links to the new Data-Workflow Management Portal are under construction and will be linked here when completed.

 ################################
 Storage Accessibility Overview